 There is a war between my legs.
 It keeps me pure.
 To reach out, to touch someone who touches me back fuels the frenzy feeding my lust.
 Love defeats death, my soul defeats my mind, scars speak, pain shared, our chaos is made gorgeous.
 When partnered it means someone is out there, another African just as starved for life and love.
 Maybe, just maybe a tribe is in my future if I survive this moment.
 If I claim the body that holds the story to voice my song, if I taste the death-wish during illegal fucking, if I re-imagine the world behind my eyelids, recreating reality to make it mine.
 Is this why some of us refuse to hide?
 When I live in integrity, don’t I like myself more?
 Aren’t I more alive?

 Two centuries later.
 Post-apocalyptic queer Africa.
 The ground is simmering.
 Government executions number in the millions.
 Repeated blows to the skull with a hammer; failed escape attempts; jumping out of three-storey buildings only to fall smack dead; raped; shot on the spot.
 Queer blood seeps to the earth’s core, still not ripe for revolution, though the seeds are there.
 On a stand sit three excellent works: Queer African Reader, African Sexualities: A Reader and Queer Africa: New and Collected Fiction.
 Written for, by and about queer Africa, a refugee calls them bibles, why?
 They tell the story in our bodies that voices our song, the first lyrical line is this:

 “Our future is now.”

-This review originally appeared in the December 2013 edition of Chronic Books, the review supplement to the Chronic.
-This edition of Chronic Books examines the politics and practices of translating.
-Available in print or as a PDF here.
+This review appears in the December 2013 edition of Chronic Books, the review supplement to the Chronic.
+Available in print or as a PDF at our online store.

 - None Found